 To make sure your site is indexable, there are a few things you need to do:

 First, check your robots.txt file.
 This is a file that tells Google which parts of your site they should and shouldn’t crawl.
-If your robots.txt file is configured incorrectly, it could be preventing Google from crawling and indexing your site.
+If your robots.txt file is configured incorrectly, it could prevent Google from crawling and indexing your site.

 Second, check your sitemap.
 A sitemap is a file that contains a list of all the pages on your site.
 This helps Google know which pages exist and how they’re all connected.